 Third, FabFitFun launched multiple partnerships with brands from every category imaginable, which further expanded their reach.
 For instance, in 2017, the company launched a branded box in cooperation with MTV to celebrate the MTV Video Music Awards.

-Today, FabFitFun sells its boxes to more than 1 million members across the United States and United Kingdom (which it expanded into in 2019).
 Over 500 people are now employed by the company, which operates offices in Los Angeles, Chino (California), and Dublin.

 How Does FabFitFun Make Money?

 FabFitFun makes money from subscriptions, styling fees, as well as paid partnerships with other brands that want to advertise their products in the box.
 The company operates on a subscription business model.

 Let’s take a closer look at each of the revenue streams below.